mattwach/light_bulb_changer/README.md

 ### Tools you'll need:

    1. **A 3D printer** if you want print the motor housing and controller box.
-If you don't have one you can come up with an alternate holder for the motor (ziptie, etc)
+As said above, you can also come up with a custom alternate solution.
    2. **A Breadboard** if you want to verify operation before committing the parts with solder.

 ## Step 2: Electronics Overview

 The ordering is not strict here but I like getting the electronics working first.
-A breadboard is a  good way to wire things up and get the assurance that, as long as I wire it up competently, the final build will work.
+A breadboard is a good way to wire things up and some confidence that the project is on the right track.

 Here is the schematic: